Menu

 For a much cheaper alternative, you can camp along the trail.

-OPTION 3: DAY WALKS
+OPTION 3: DAY WALKS FROM PICTON

 Another option is to pick an accommodation provider, stay there for a few nights and hike the track in both directions over a few days.
 You can arrange for water taxi pickups back to your accommodation each afternoon.

-Alternatively, you could do a day trip from Picton to the Queen Charlotte Track and hike for a day.
+Alternatively, you could do a day trip from Picton to the Queen Charlotte Track and hike for the day.
 You would still see a bit of the trail and the beautiful scenery around the Marlborough Sounds.

 You can also access a few points along the trail by car.
 The northern sections past Camp Bay are inaccessible as Kenepuru Road ends there.
 Beware that Kenepuru Road is very, very, very windy and takes ages to drive.